-Syk is a key kinase upstream to PI3K $\delta$ and BTK within the B-cell signaling pathway and therefore thought to be an important target for modulating B-cell signaling.
+Syk is a key kinase upstream to PI3K δ and BTK within the B-cell signaling pathway and therefore thought to be an important target for modulating B-cell signaling.
+We believe it could deliver the same outcome as inhibitors of BTK and PI3K δ , assuming no unintentional toxicities are derived from Syk inhibition.

-Syk, a target for autoimmune diseases

 The central role of Syk in signaling processes is not only in cells of immune responses but also in cell types known to be involved in the expression of tissue pathology in autoimmune, inflammatory and allergic diseases.
-Therefore, interfering with Syk could represent a possible therapeutic approach for treating these disorders.
-Indeed, several studies have highlighted Syk as a key player in the pathogenesis of a multitude of diseases, including rheumatoid arthritis, systemic lupus erythematosus and multiple sclerosis.
+Interfering with Syk could represent a possible therapeutic approach for treating these disorders.
+Several studies have shown Syk as a key player in the pathogenesis of rheumatoid arthritis, SLE and MS.